Muees99/Image-Gallery-HNGx/README.md

 # password: 1Password

-# Never User can SignUp as well if you really don't want to use the default login Info
+# NeW User can SignUp as well if you really don't want to use the default login Info provided above

 # To Start App